Still Alice (novel)

 Still Alice is a 2007 novel by Lisa Genova, a neuroscientist and author.
 The novel is about a woman who suffers early-onset Alzheimer's disease.
-Alice Howland, a 50-year-old woman, is a cognitive psychology professor at Harvard University and is a world-renowned linguistics expert.
-She is married to an equally successful husband, and they have three grown children.
-The disease takes hold swiftly, and it changes Alice's relationship with her family and the world.
 It is Genova's first novel.

 Genova self-published the book in 2007 with iUniverse.
 Beverly Beckham of The Boston Globe wrote, "After I read Still Alice I wanted to stand up and tell a train full of strangers, 'You have to get this book.'"
 Beckham notes that the story is told from the inside: "This is Alice Howland's story, for as long as she can tell it."

 The book was later acquired by Simon & Schuster and published in January 2009 by Pocket Books (now Gallery Books).
-It was on The New York Times best seller list for more than 40 weeks.
+It was on The New York Times Best Seller list for more than 40 weeks.
 It has been sold in 30 countries and translated into more than 20 languages.

+Synopsis

+Alice Howland, a 50-year-old woman, is a cognitive psychology professor at Harvard University and a world-renowned linguistics expert.
+She is married to an equally successful husband, and they have three grown children.
+When she becomes increasingly disoriented and forgetful, a tragic diagnosis changes her life and her relationship with her family and the world.